lightningdevkit/lightningdevkit.org/docs/_blog/bolt12-has-arrived.md

 let bech32_refund = refund.to_string();
 ```

 Like when paying an offer, LDK will track a pending payment and surface events just the same.
+However, for inbound payments the events will use `PaymentPurpose::Bolt12RefundPayment` instead.

 ## Achieving statelessness